Is Meta a Buy Now – forecast for META shares in 2026

 Meta Platforms, Inc. stock price forecast for 2026

-The base-case forecast for Meta Platforms shares suggests a rebound from support at 670 USD, followed by a rise towards resistance at 785 USD.
-A breakout above this resistance would signal further upside towards the upper boundary of the channel near 900 USD.
+The baseline forecast for Meta Platforms shares suggests a test of support at 580 USD, followed by a rebound and a move higher towards resistance at 785 USD.

-The alternative forecast for Meta Platforms stock suggests a break below the 670 USD support level.
-In this scenario, META shares could decline towards 580 USD, from which a gradual recovery is expected.
-As the ascending trendline would be breached, further upside may be limited to resistance in the 785 USD area.
+The alternative forecast for Meta Platforms stock assumes a break below the 580 USD support level.
+In this scenario, META shares may decline towards 480 USD, where the correction is expected to conclude before the broader uptrend resumes.
+The recovery target would be resistance at 785 USD.

 Meta Platforms, Inc. stock analysis and forecast for 2026